Wingham, St Mary's Church

 Attraction Type: Historic Church

 Location: At the centre of Wingham village on the A257 Canterbury Road.
-Free parking in the village parking area, about 5 minutes walk.
+Free parking in the village parking area, about a five-minute walk.

 Photo Credit: David Ross and Britain Express